 “It didn’t work.
 We suggest you call Tesla and have them come fix the vehicle.”

-Okay, that sounds reasonable, but it would be helpful to me in figuring out if calling Tesla is the right move, and helpful to Tesla if they’re going to troubleshoot the vehicle, if we knew what happened when you tried to charge it.
+Okay, that sounds reasonable, but it would be helpful to me to know if calling Tesla is the right move, and helpful to Tesla if they’re going to troubleshoot the vehicle, if we knew what happened when you tried to charge it.

 “There wasn’t a plug available.”